itsFelixH/kometa-config/README.md

 You can find all posters I used on [The Poster Database](https://theposterdb.com/).

-I also use [PATTRMM (Plex Assistant To The Regional Meta Manager)](https://github.com/InsertDisc/pattrmm) for better tv show status banners.
+I also use [PATTRMM (Plex Assistant To The Regional Meta Manager)](https://github.com/InsertDisc/pattrmm) for beautiful tv show status banners.

 ## Thanks